-The Adviser's investment process is primarily concerned with the selection of investments among emerging market debt investments (also known as "security selection").
-The Adviser may lengthen or shorten average portfolio duration in response to changing market conditions within +/- 30% of the duration of the BEMSAE.
+The Adviser actively manages the Fund's portfolio.
+The Adviser's investment process is primarily concerned with the selection of investments among foreign market debt securities (also known as "security selection").
+The Fund has no duration target or parameters with respect to its average portfolio duration.
+Rather, the Adviser may lengthen or shorten average portfolio duration in response to changing market conditions.
 These duration adjustments can be made either by buying or selling portfolio investments or through the use of derivative contracts.

-The investment process entails a thorough assessment of the global macroeconomic environment to determine the most relevant investment themes that drive emerging markets.
-These investment themes can be either secular or cyclical in nature and are intended to define guiding principles which permeate through the various stages of the investment process from country and sector to individual issuer.
-In selecting investments, the Adviser gives emphasis to the underlying quality of issuers domiciled in emerging market countries.
+The investment process entails a thorough assessment of the global macroeconomic environment and determines the most relevant investment themes that drive foreign markets.
+These investment themes can be either secular or cyclical in nature and are intended to define guiding principles which permeate through the various stages of the investment process from country and sector to individual corporate issuer.
+In selecting investments, the Adviser gives emphasis to the underlying quality of issuers domiciled in foreign markets and emerging market countries.
 The Adviser performs intensive credit analysis of both sovereign and corporate debt issues.
-Secondarily, the Adviser considers the extent to which market interest rates may impact the potential investment return of emerging markets debt instruments.
+Secondarily, the Adviser considers the extent to which market interest rates may impact the potential investment return of foreign debt securities.